ovimihai/redis-ru101-course-notes/Week-5.md

     - this will load the script into redis
     - and will save the sha code into a Python callable
 - run the Python callable
-    - now the Lua code will actuall run in Redis
+    - now the Lua code will actual run in Redis

 ```python
 stats_script = """